-That light, hypnotic and wild, would occasionally bubble up from within.
+A light would occasionally bubble up from within.
 I felt a wary smile move across my lips.
 I found myself quite beyond being intrigued.
 I felt drawn to it.
 This here, whatever its truer nature, could not be confused with anything mundane.
 Rather, it appeared … magical.

 My eyes tried to follow the wisp of shadow as it weaved in between the tall pines.
-At times it appeared high above me, and at others it seemed to move level to my own position, as if trying to discern its best line of attack.
-A quite unnerving experience, to say the least. ’Twas no ordinary movement, only one thing could move like that that I had heard of: dark forest spirits.
+At times it appeared high above me, while at others it seemed to move level to my own position, as if trying to discern its best line of attack.
+A quite unnerving experience, to say the least.
+T’was no ordinary movement, only one thing could move like that that I had heard of: dark forest spirits.

 Though her beauty was undeniable, she bore nothing shy of a malevolent wickedness about her.
 She was cold.
 Cold and mirthless.
 She floated through the forest with an agility that belied naturalness.
 No tripping over stones or wobbling about like I did.
 Witchery of some kind to be sure.
 I had heard of such things.
-Witches.

 It was possible.